alexdcodes/Networking/README.md

 A small powershell script that was in the process of being completed until the assignment was halted.

-# NodeJS Twillio Automation for SIP Trunking Systems - open source
+# NodeJS Vendor Automation for SIP Trunking Systems - open source: Use as you please, passed on the knowledge transfer Use Case Diagram and Report.

 Automate SIP Trunking Systems , deployment, automating sms messages, creating telephone queuing systems, Leverging Node JS and Certain vendors API
 Might branch this off into seperate Repo, as various code applies based on the flow.

+- Need to add code for VR.
+- Do analytics on when the line is used the most / add to the query intake systems and relays.
+- Updated code coming soon :) Knowledge Passed